AUP-SE/intro/README.md

 to the operating system.
 It will be our main tool for development.

 You are now ready to go to the next step.
-In the Terminal please execute the following commands:
+In the Terminal please execute the following commands.
+You will need to use your new github username and password.
 ```
 git clone https://github.com/AUP-SE/ex1
 cd ex1
+ls
 ```

-In the Workspace tab of the Navigator, double click
+Now, left click the file README.md and choose open.
+The file should open in the Editor space.
+Please follow the instructions in the file.